AhmedGom3a/Compilers/Parser Project/README_IMPORTANT.txt

 	if x-1 > 0  : not working example
 	if x > 0 : working example
 	if 2 = z : working example
+5- for small screens the program may wrap the tree so we have colored the main tree elements in black so that you can recognize them easily,or you may hover over an element to see it's sub tree
+6- you can also zoom out to see the full tree arrangement and zoom in for details.